Todd Harrity

-Todd Harrity (born September 16, 1990) is an American professional squash player who reached a career-high world ranking of World No. 34 in February 2022.
-Currently, he is the 2nd ranked American squash player, and is also a three time National Champion, winning in 2015, 2016 and 2019.
+Todd Harrity (born September 16, 1990) is a retired American professional squash player who reached a career-high PSA ranking of World No. 34 in February 2022.
+He is a three-time National Champion, winning in 2015, 2016 and 2019.
 In 2018, he came out as gay, announcing it on Twitter, thus becoming the first openly gay professional male squash player in the world.
 At the time he was ranked No. 1 in the United States out of all male squash players.

 He is class of 2013 at Princeton University, and he played number 1 all four years for the Tigers varsity squash team.
 He won the individual championship during his sophomore season.
 He led the Tigers to the team national championship during his junior season.